catekat16/starcheck/README.md

 🍁 Maple is a social reward platform where users can use points from one restaurant to claim a reward from another, for a premium.
 More than any loyalty program hub or dining rewards program, this elegant solution has the power to simultaneously nurture meaningful relationships with regulars and offer the flexibility that variety-minded diners desperately crave.

+### Brainstorming process

+I worked on Maple over the summer as part of ORIGIN, an entrepreneurship bootcamp program.
+I was essentially a jack of all trades -- I was product lead, frontend lead, finance lead, and worked on much of the ideation and design prototyping as well.
+Maple was my first experience in working on a startup from ideation phase.
+As my product management internship at Mastercard had concluded by July, I was working full time on Maple alongside my teammates and we had many sleepless nights where we kept ideating and debating about pivots.
+All in all, Maple was the result of 3 pivots, more than 50 user survey responses, more than 40 user interviews, and 10 wireframe testing sessions.
+Maple got me really excited about entrepreneurship when it comes to bringing an idea to life, designing for the users, and pitching a startup idea.
+I'm excited to learn more about the business development side of things when it comes to bringing a product in front of stakeholders and acquiring customers.

-# Development process
+### Development process

-Building the MVP for Maple was my first time using SwiftUI.
+Building the MVP for Maple was also my first time using SwiftUI.
 As SwiftUI is still a relatively new language, a large part of the challenges came from implementing certain methods that were not supported.
 For example, when dragging the horizontal carousel view, the ability to have the current card in view slow down and "snap" into place, rather than whizzing past at the same speed as the other cards in the carousel:

 Code snippet: